|Call For Fellow Nominations|

 Process for Nominating and electing individuals as fellows to the ASNM

-The bylaws of the ASNM broadly defines a fellow as someone who has made a significant to the field of intraoperative neurophysiologic monitoring which includes a significant contribution to the ASNM.
-The process was recently clarified by the membership committee, which defined a variety of aspects of the process and gave suggestions for ways in which the individual could document the contribution to the field.
+The bylaws of the ASNM broadly defines a fellow as someone who has made an extremely significant contribution to the field of intraoperative neurophysiologic monitoring, which includes a significant contribution to the ASNM.
+The process was clarified by the membership committee, which defined a variety of aspects of the process and gave suggestions for ways in which the individual could document the contribution to the field.
 The following is the current process.

 A. Requirements of the candidate:

 1. Must be a member of the ASNM for at least 5 years.

 letters of recommendation

 of ethical clinical practice, research integrity, professionalism and good reputation among his or her peers.